TeamPiccolo/piccolo2-common/README.md

-# MOVED #
-This repository was used during the development of *Piccolo 2 Common* by [Dr Magnus Hagdorn](https://bitbucket.org/magnus_hagdorn/).
-Since 24th May 2016 the code for *Piccolo 2 Common* resides in the *Piccolo* repository in the ```Piccolo/Source/common``` directory.
-Please use the [Piccolo](https://bitbucket.org/teampiccolo/piccolo) repository to access code and commit changes.
+This repository is common files for the Piccolo.
+Common files run on both the Raspberry Pi and the laptop.
+There are several related repositories: piccolo2-server, piccolo2-client and piccolo2-player.

 Installation
 ------------